Cray-HPE/docs-csm/install/prepare_configuration_payload.md

 and the starting cabinet ID for every cabinet in the system.
 This file can be used to indicate that a system has non-contiguous cabinet ID numbers or non-standard VLAN numbers.

-The xnames used in the other files should fit within the cabinet ids defined by the starting cabinet id for River cabinets (modified by the number of cabinets).
+The component names (xnames) used in the other files should fit within the cabinet ids defined by the starting cabinet id for River cabinets (modified by the number of cabinets).
 It is OK for management nodes not to be in x3000 (as the first River cabinet), but they must be in one of the River cabinets.
 For example, x3000 with 2 cabinets would mean x3000 or x3001 should have all management nodes.